uwblueprint/don-efficace/README.md

 ## Database/Prisma Information
 "npx prisma generate" to generate at the start
 "npx prisma db push" to push
-"npx prisma studio" to run prisma
+"npx prisma studio" to run prisma.
+Make sure the DATABASE_URL is with localhost

 ### Creating Prisma Migration